mattvinks/spark-labs/06-mllib/kmeans/README.md

 **=> Copy paste snippets from text editor into Spark shell.
 Watch the execution and the results**
 Hint : When copying functions like `parseData` copy the entire function {} instead of line by line.

+And record the K vs.  WSSE values in the provided [excel sheet](WSSSE-versus-k.xlsx).

 **=> Also keep an eye on Spark web UI (4040) **

+## ---- [Optional] Following is Explanation ---

-Step 7 : Printing out the clusters
+Step 4 : Printing out the clusters
 ----------------------
 The following code prints out the clusters in a user-friendly way
 ```scala